 Within the Yinpteropchiropterans, Rhinocyterid astroviruses mixed with Hipposiderids, both with representatives from Madagascar and Mozambique.
 Numerous papers have established them as sister families6,33, thus there genetic similarity to each other makes cross-transmission between them more likely.

 Within the Yangochiropterans, the two most sampled families grouped separately: Minopteridae and Molossidae.
 Molossid samples did not group within the other microbats, and instead fell out in numerous clades basal to all other samples.
 Paraphyly has been detected in Molossid species33, and thus may promote paraphyly in their viruses through coevolution.
 This host restriction, however, may be confounded with sampling location, since only Reunion Island Molossids and Madagascar Miniopterids were represented.
-Interesting, Molossids from Madagascar have been found to have low to no prevalence of astrovirus depending on sampling location7,38.
+Interestingly, Molossids from Madagascar have been found to have low to no prevalence of astrovirus depending on sampling location7,38.

 There were a few notable exceptions to the family and sub-order level host restriction.
 Nycterid samples fell out in two disparate locations across the phylogeny: one cluster within the Molossids and another as basal to the Yinpterochiropteran clade.
 Vespertilionids, with a sample size of only two, were placed within the Yinpterochiropteran clade, most closely related to Rhinonycterids.